HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

    A bundle version tombstone will cause `GET /bundle/{uuid}` to return a 404 for that bundle version.
 If the tombstoned bundle is the latest version then a request for `GET /bundle/{uuid}` without a version will also returns a 404.
 If bundle tombstone does not specify a bundle then all request for `GET /bundle/{uuid}` will return 404.
-The same applies to HEAD requests, both versioned and unversioned.
+The same applies to `HEAD /bundle/{uuid}` requests, both versioned and unversioned.
 The file versions referenced by the deleted bundle version are not immediately affected by the deletion and remain accessible.